Ahmiii/StocksBE/docs/API_DOCUMENTATION.md

 1. `brokerLogin` with the decrypted password (`src/utils/secrets.js`, AES-256-GCM, key from `CREDENTIALS_KEY`);
 2. `syncAccount` — the same code as `POST /broker/accounts/:id/sync`: trades, holdings, positions, today's close from `mtmPrice`;
-3. `syncPricesForAccount` — the same code as `POST /market/sync/:id`: missing daily bars for held + watched symbols and `KSE100`.
+3. `syncPricesForAccount` — the same code as `POST /market/sync/:id`: missing daily bars for held + watched symbols and `KSE100`;
+4. `getAllSecuritiesPayoutPerAccount` — the same code as `POST /market/getbulkpayouts/sync/:id`: dividends, bonuses and rights for held + watched symbols into `corporate_actions`, which is how announced ex-dates ahead reach the app.

 `syncStatus` on the account is `syncing` while it runs, `idle` on success (with `lastSyncedAt`), `error` on failure; failures are logged to the console and the next account still runs.
 The app's Portfolio header shows this as "Synced 8 Sep, 17:32" / "Last sync failed". `POST /broker/accounts/:id/full-sync` runs the same routine on demand.

 ### 10.7 Token endpoints on the analytics API

 Some dashboard endpoints (`company-statement` for fundamentals, `payouts/*`, `news/*`) need a **bearer token as well as the cookie**.
-Every dashboard page embeds a fresh token in `<meta name="access-token">`, and the previous one stops working. `fetchDashboardApi(path, params, account)` in `marketDataController.js` loads one page per market session to read it, caches it next to the cookie, and on a 401 (a browser tab rotated it) fetches a new one and retries once.
-Nothing uses it yet; fundamentals are next on the roadmap.
+Every dashboard page embeds a fresh token in `<meta name="access-token">`, and the previous one stops working. `fetchDashboardApi(path, params, account)` in `services/dashboardApi.js` loads one page per market session to read it, caches it next to the cookie, and on a 401 (a browser tab rotated it) fetches a new one and retries once.
+The payouts endpoints (20, 21) use it; fundamentals are next on the roadmap.

 ### 10.8 Looking like the browser

 The provider sees one account fetching its own data once a day, which is what a person does; the point is not to *look* like a script.
-Four rules, all in `marketDataController.js` and `src/utils/pace.js`:
+Four rules, all in `services/dashboardApi.js` and `src/utils/pace.js`:

 - **Same headers as Chrome on every call** (`apiHeaders`): the browser user-agent, `Accept-Language`, `sec-ch-ua`, `X-Requested-With`, and a `Referer` of the company page the call belongs to (`/research/company/FFC` for FFC's bars).
 Before this, the price and token calls went out with `User-Agent: axios/1.20.0`.
 - **Irregular pacing**: one to three seconds between symbols (`pauseBetweenCalls`), never a fixed interval, never in parallel.
 - **A different time every evening** for the nightly job, anywhere in a five-hour window (section 10.6).
 - **Stop for the day** on a 429 or a 5xx (`providerSaysStop`): the loop breaks instead of retrying, and the next run is tomorrow's.

-Total footprint on a normal night: about 25 price calls spread over a minute, once a day, from one account.
+Total footprint on a normal night: about 25 price calls and 24 payout calls spread over two or three minutes, once a day, from one account.

 ## 11. How positions are calculated